 1. Landscaping should be done with a purpose.
-It should be used as a tool to integrate the proposed development into the surrounding environment.
+It should be used as a tool to integrate the proposed development into the surrounding environment as well as each of the major project elements (e.g. parking, buildings(s), etc.).

-proposed development into the surrounding environment.
-Exceeds Meets Fails NA Landscaping, including trees, shrubs, and vegetative groundcover, is provided to visually screen and buffer the use from adjoining less intense uses.
-Signs are located on buildings or incorporated into the landscaping so as not to be the main focus either during the day or night. (eg. low signs with vegetative backgrounds to soften visual impact).
+Exceeds Meets Fails NA Landscaping, including trees, shrubs, and vegetative groundcover, is provided to visually screen and buffer the use from adjoining less intense uses and screening parking or other components viewed as being less intrusive.
+Signs are located on buildings or incorporated into the landscaping so as not to be the main focus either during the day or night. (e.g. low signs with vegetative backgrounds to soften visual impact).
 If illuminated they shall be front lit.
 Efforts have been made to make signs vandal resistant.
 Outdoor furniture samples have been submitted consistent with the overall project design.
 Proposed fencing is incorporated into the landscaping so as to have little or no visual impact.
 The vegetation to be utilized includes native, low maintenance plantings.
 Trees planted along streetscapes with overhead power lines should include only those identified on the City's Tree List.
+Retain significant trees if feasible.
 Landscape lighting - low voltage, non-glare, indirect lighting is directed, hooded or shielded away from neighboring properties.
 Street lighting (poles, lamps) is substantially similar or architecturally more significant than other street lighting existing on the same street and will not conflict with any City approved street lighting plans for the street.
-Parking and building lighting is directed away from surrounding properties through the use of hooding, shielding, siting and/or landscaping.

-2. All attempts should be made at minimizing the removal of significant natural features.
+Parking and building lighting is directed away from surrounding properties through the use of hooding, shielding, siting and/or landscaping. • nimizing the removal of significant natural features.
 Significant natural features should be integrated into the overall site plan.
 Exceeds Meets Fails NA Existing trees over 6" dbh that are not required to be removed to accommodate the proposed development are retained and incorporated into the landscape plan.

 Rock outcropping's, forested areas and water bodies are retained.

-3. Buildings should have a "finished" look.
-Any use of panelized materials should be integrated into the development in a manner that achieves a seamless appearance.

-Exceeds Meets Fails ΝA Use of corrugated materials, standing seam, T-1 11, or similar siding materials are questionable, unless it can be shown through the use of renderings or other visual applications that the use of these materials will produce a development with a high visual (or aesthetic) quality.
+3. Building gs should have a "f inished " look.
+Any use of panelized materials should be integrated into the developm ent in a m anner tha at achie ves a seamless appearance.
+Exceeds Meets Fails NA Use of corrugated materials, standing seam, T-1 11, or similar siding materials are questionable, unless it can be shown through the use of renderings or other visual applications that the use of these materials will produce a development with a high visual (or aesthetic) quality.
 Buildings walls or fences visible from roadways should be articulated in order to avoid a blank look.
 The walls can be broken up by including some combination of window/display space, plantings, offsetting walls with two-tone colors, or creating plazas, water features, art (civic, pop, etc.) awnings, or similar devices.
 The use of bold colors has been avoided unless used as minor accents.
 Higher density/larger structures abutting lower density residential structures have been designed to mitigate size and scale differences.
 In some cases, creating a natural buffer may be appropriate.
+4. A propo sed devel opment s hall att empt to incorporate or enhance historic/heritage elements related to the specif ic site or s urroundir ng area Exceeds Meets Fails NA The use of Historic Markers, information kiosks, project names, architectural features, or other elements of the project should promote the historic heritage of the site or surrounding area.